Islamic music

-At least one scholar (Jacob M. Landau) makes the generalization about Islamic music that it "is characterized by a highly subtle organization of melody and rhythm", that "the vocal component predominates over the instrumental", and that the individual musician "is permitted, and indeed encouraged, to improvise".
+At least one scholar (Jacob M. Landau) observed that Islamic music "is characterized by a highly subtle organization of melody and rhythm", that "the vocal component predominates over the instrumental", and that the individual musician "is permitted, and indeed encouraged, to improvise" in its creation.

-Historically, the question of whether music is permitted in Islamic jurisprudence is disputed.
-Regardless, Islamic art and music flourished during the Islamic Golden Age.
-Islamic music is also credited with influencing European and Western music; for example, French musicologist Baron Rodolphe d'Erlanger in his assessment of the Abbasid Caliphate in Islamic history credits Abu Nasr Muhammad al-Farabi's Kitabu l'musiqi al-kabir ("The Great Book of Music") with this influence.
+Despite the flourishing of music during and since the Islamic Golden Age in the Abbasid Caliphate, the question of whether creating and indulging in music and associated arts is permissible in Islam has remained a subject of debate in Islamic scholarship, with some asserting that the prohibition may not apply to some specific forms of the art.
+Islamic music is also credited with influencing more modern musical styles in the Western world; French musicologist Rodolphe François, for example, in his assessment of the Abbasid era in Islamic history, credits the Kitab al-Musiqa al-Kabir (كِتٰبَ ٱلمُوْسِيقَىٰ ٱلكَبِيرُ; lit.
+'The Great Book of Music') by al-Farabi as one such treatise attesting to this influence.

 Secular and folk musical styles

 Classical Islamic music

-According to scholar Jacob M. Landau, "a fusion of musical styles" was able to develop between "pre-Islamic Arabian music" and the music of Persians, Byzantines, Egypt, Mesopotamia, Turks, Moors, because of "strong affinities between Arabic music and the music of the nations occupied by the expanding Arabic peoples".
+According to Landau, "a fusion of musical styles" was able to develop between "pre-Islamic Arabian music" and the music of the Persians, the Byzantines, the Egyptians, Mesopotamia, the Turks, and the Moors because of "strong affinities between Arabic music and the music of the nations occupied by the expanding Arabic peoples".
 The core area where this "new art" of classical Islamic music succeeded stretched "from the Nile valley to Persia".
 However, many parts of the Muslim world did not adopt the "new art" of classical Islamic music, or adopted it but also kept native music forms which were "alien" to classical Islamic music.
 In general, the farther from the area between the Nile and Persia one travels, "the less one finds undiluted Islamic music."